ripter/ludumdare46/other/Background_Tiles.md

 And zoomed in we can seed the total time went from 6ms to 1ms!
 That looks like an awesome improvement with just a few lines of code.
 ![Zoomed ParticleContainer](./base_performance_particle_container_zoomed.png)

- I wish I could call it a day and say we added 5x performance increase, but closer testing reveals several new bugs.
+ I wish I could call it a day and say we added a 5x performance increase, but closer testing reveals several new bugs.
 Like large parts of the map are blank!
-So as quick fix, ParticleContainer is not going to work in this case.
+So as a quick fix, ParticleContainer is not going to work in this case.

 ![Bug](./particle_container_bug.png)